apigee/devrel/tools/apigee-x-trial-provision/README.md

 ### Custom Network and Subnet Creation

-1. Define PROJECT variable by the ID of your project
+1. Define a `PROJECT` variable that holds the ID of your project.

     ```sh
     export PROJECT=<project-id>